 While we obviously weren't around to experience that era for ourselves, the ambiance inside Commerce Bar offers an elegant-yet-underground feel that we have to imagine a few of the bars of the era were like.
-Apart from modern creations and playlist (during our visit was entirely Postmodern Jukebox), they did an exceptional job on our ideal speakeasy theme.
+Apart from modern creations and playlist (our first visit was entirely Postmodern Jukebox, adding to the ambiance), they did an exceptional job on our ideal speakeasy theme.

-The cocktail menu here is split half as modern takes of vintage cocktails and half house creations.
-We were joined by our friend Amanda from Bold Pittsburgh and were able to sample our way around most of the menu during our visit.
-With a menu like this one, going with friends is the only way to do it justice on the first trip.
+The cocktail menu here is split half as modern takes of vintage cocktails and half house creations with combinations we had never seen before.
+After the bar's 2023 re-opening, we were joined by friends and were able to sample our way around most of the menu during our visit.
+With a menu like this one, going with friends is the only way to do it justice.

 Overall, Commerce Bar comes out strong with its speakeasy theme.
-From the ambiance to the cocktail list, odds are good you will not be disappointed here.
+From the ambiance to the cocktail list, odds are good you will find something interesting to try here.
 We cannot wait to go back!

 Commerce Bar is located in an alley in East Liberty.
 The most we can tell you is it is behind Bird on the Run, which is at 128 S Highland.
 It is up to you to figure out the rest (our map below may be accurate).
 It is worth noting that this bar is fairly small and is likely to fill up fast during peak hours.
-They also have food from Bird on the Run at this time served on fine china.
+They also have a limited snack menu available as well or those looking for something to eat when visiting.